stackbit-projects/adorable-iron-87792/src/pages/posts/2022/tips-for-managing-your-own-career-growth.md

 ### Don’t neglect the human skills (soft skills)

-This is especially true in my own field (software engineering), but we typically under index and on the importance of human skills (empathy, compassion, emotional intelligence, communication, courage, etc.) and under invest in their growth in our careers.
+This is especially true in my own field (software engineering), but we typically under index on the importance of human skills (empathy, compassion, emotional intelligence, communication, courage, etc.) and under invest in their growth in our careers.
 I neglected my own growth here for far too many years.

 **Give enough space to learning and growing human skills - the time will always be worth it.**
 ### Find and raise your voice!